 Secured with SHA-256 Encryption

-If you can’t afford your auto insurance you will need to find a car that is cheaper to insure, obtain auto insurance discounts, decrease your deductible or change the optional insurance covers you are paying.
+If you can’t afford car insurance you will need to find a car that is cheaper to insure, obtain car insurance discounts, decrease your deductible or change the optional insurance covers you are paying.

 There are no alternatives for people who cannot afford auto insurance other than to stop driving.

-When you look online for the solution to your problem of being able to afford your insurance, you will find a lot information about why you can’t afford to be without auto insurance.
+When you look online for the solution to your problem of being able to afford car insurance, you will find a lot of information about why you can’t afford to be without car insurance.